Pressure cook a tangy and spicy curry right along with the brown rice in just one go by stacking the rice in the pressure cooker on top of the curry.

-Brown rice can be pressure cooked to fluffy perfection by steaming it in a heat-proof dish.
+The rice is pressure cooked to fluffy perfection by steaming it in a heat-proof dish.
 This leaves the base of the cooker free to cook a second dish – like a spicy chickpea curry!

 Chana masala is a spice mix used to cook chickpeas (chana).
-You can pick-up a package at your local India import store.
-If you don’t have one nearby, you can make your own for this recipe by adding 1/4 teaspoon of as many of these spices as you have on hand: coriander, mango powder, Pomegranate seeds, hot pepper powder, cumin, musk melon, black pepper, fenugreek leaves, cloves, mint, nutmeg, cinnamon, cardamom, caraway, mace and a bay leaf.
+You can pick up a package at your local Indian import store.
+If you don’t have one nearby, you can make your own for this recipe by adding 1/4 teaspoon of as many of these spices as you have on hand: coriander, mango powder, Pomegranate seeds, hot pepper powder, cumin, muskmelon, black pepper, fenugreek leaves, cloves, mint, nutmeg, cinnamon, cardamom, caraway, mace and a bay leaf.

 |Pressure Cooker||Accessories||Pr.
 Cook Time||Pr.
 Level||Open|

 |6 L or larger||steamer basket, heat-proof dish||18-20 min.||High(2)||Natural|

 - Serves: 4